bioinfologics/sdg/doc/sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BSG's documentation!
+Welcome to SDG's documentation!
 ===============================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   bsg/README.md
+   sdg/README.md
-   bsg/sglib/README.md
+   sdg/sdglib/README.md
-   bsg/sglib/workspace/README.md
+   sdg/sdglib/workspace/README.md
-   bsg/_sglib_toc.rst
+   sdg/_sdglib_toc.rst

 Indices and tables
 ==================